 A table saw is a stationary power tool that’s a mainstay of home improvements and renovation work because it makes straight, accurate cuts in lumber, plywood and particleboard.
 Safer than hand-held circular saws for many operations, traditional table saws hold the spinning blade stationary, while allowing wood to slide across it, guided by an adjustable fence.

-Try a table saw once, and you’ll probably never want to tackle many home renovations and woodworking projects without one again.
+Try a table saw once, and you’ll probably never want to tackle most home renovations and woodworking projects without one again.
 Here’s the low-down on the three main types of tablesaws:

 - benchtop table saws (fully portable)

 - contractor table saws (semi-portable)

 So-called “benchtop” saws are the smallest, lightest and most portable type of table saw, yet top models are also powerful enough to cut through thick hardwood.
 The best include a removable, folding stand that makes it virtually effortless to move the tool around.